Millie-10/Cyclistic-Bike-Share/README.md

 ### Introduction

+This is a case study project I am to perform data analysis for a fictional bike-share company based in Chicago in order to help them attract more riders.

+##### About the Company
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked